-In addition, when considering the number of voting rights required for the approval of the proposal for the Share Consolidation, the Tender Offeror has referred to the voting rights exercise ratio (Note 9) at past ordinary general shareholders meetings of the Company, and in light of the sum of the number of shares held by the Tender Offeror after the completion of the Tender Offeror (the expected minimum Ownership Ratio in that case would be 50.10%), the number of Restricted Shares held by directors (excluding Director Takayuki Yamazaki, who expressed an opinion against the resolution to express an opinion in support of the Tender Offer on the premise of delisting the Company's shares at the Company's board of directors meeting held today) (the expected minimum Ownership Ratio in that case would be 0.09%), and the number of shares held by passive index management funds (the expected minimum Ownership Ratio in that case would be 14.18%) (the sum total of such expected minimum Ownership Ratios in that case would be 64.37%), the Tender Offer believes that unless the voting rights exercise ratio at the Extraordinary General Shareholders Meeting reaches 96.56%, which is significantly higher than the past voting rights exercise ratio performance, the proposal for the Share Consolidation will be able to be passed.
-The minimum number of shares to be purchased is a tentative figure based on information as of today, and the actual minimum number of shares to be purchased in the Tender Offer may differ from the figure above due to factors such as changes in the number of treasury shares held by the Company after such date.
-In addition, as mentioned above, KKR Fund is holding discussions with VAC regarding the tendering or non-tendering of VAC's Company Shares (number of shares: 15,425,800, Ownership Ratio: 14.62%) to the Tender Offer and/or re-investing or non re-investing in the Tender Offeror Parent Company, etc., and the method thereof, etc. If an agreement is reached with VAC regarding the handling of Company Shares owned by VAC in the Tender Offer by the time the Tender Offer commences, the minimum number of shares to be purchased may be set at a level that takes into account the content of that agreement.
-Prior to the commencement of the Tender Offer, it is planned that the final minimum number of shares to be purchased taking into account the latest information available at the time of commencement of the Tender Offer will be determined.
+In addition, when considering the number of voting rights required for the approval of the proposal for the Share Consolidation, the Tender Offeror has referred to the voting rights exercise ratio (Note 10) at past ordinary general shareholders meetings of the Company, and in light of the sum of the number of shares held by the Tender Offeror after the completion of the Tender Offeror (the expected minimum Ownership Ratio in that case would be 50.10%), the number of Restricted Shares held by directors (the expected minimum Ownership Ratio in that case would be 0.14%), and the number of shares held by passive index management funds (the expected minimum Ownership Ratio in that case would be 15.90%) (the sum total of such expected minimum Ownership Ratios in that case would be 66.14%), the Tender Offer believes that unless the voting rights exercise ratio at the Extraordinary General Shareholders Meeting reaches

+99.21%, which is significantly higher than the past voting rights exercise ratio performance, the proposal for the Share Consolidation will be able to be passed.

-- (Note 6) "Ownership Ratio" means the percentage (figures are rounded to the nearest two decimal places) of the number of shares (105,512,097 shares) (hereinafter referred to as the "Total Shares Outstanding on a Fully Diluted Basis"), obtained by (i) the total number of outstanding shares of the Company as of December 31, 2024 (108,382,642 shares), as stated in the Consolidated Financial Results for the Third Quarter of the Fiscal Year Ending March 31, 2025 (Under Japanese GAAP) ("Company Financial Results") submitted by the Company on January 30, 2025, less (ii) the number of treasury shares owned by the Company as of December 31, 2024 as reported in the Company Financial Results (2,970,545 shares) (such amount being 105,412,097 shares), and adding (iii) the number of shares subject to the Share Options (1,000 options) remaining as of today, reported by the Company (100,000 shares); the same shall apply hereinafter. - (Note 7) "Passive index management funds" are funds that aim to secure a return on par with market averages by managing the fund for the purpose of linking investment results with indices, such as stock price indices, which serve as benchmarks for the market of stocks and other investment assets. - Although the restricted shares of the Company granted to the directors of the (Note 8) Company as restricted stock compensation (the "Restricted Shares") cannot be tendered in the Tender Offer due to transfer restrictions attached thereto, at the meeting of the board of directors of the Company held today, a resolution was adopted expressing an opinion in support of the Tender Offer, it is therefore expected that after the Tender Offer is completed, if a proposal regarding the Share Consolidation is made at the Extraordinary General Shareholders Meeting (as defined in "(4) Policy on Post-Tender Offer Organizational Restructuring, Etc. (Matters Relating to the Two-Step Acquisition) below), it is expected that the directors will vote in favor, and thus in determining the minimum number of shares to be purchased, the number of voting rights for the Restricted Shares held by directors (excluding Director Takayuki Yamazaki, who expressed an opinion against the resolution to express an opinion in support of the Tender Offer on the premise of taking the Company's Shares private at the Company's board of directors meeting held today) is deducted (94,800 shares, Ownership Ratio: 0.09%). - (Note 9) According to the Annual Securities Report for the 131st Fiscal Year submitted by the Company on June 27, 2024, the number of voting rights as of the record date for the 131st Ordinary General Meeting of Shareholders held in June 2024 was 1,053,088 rights.
-However, according to the Extraordinary Report submitted on June 27, 2024, the average number of voting rights actually exercised for all proposals was 899,161 rights (figures are rounded to the nearest whole number), which corresponds to approximately 85.38% of the total number of voting rights (figures are rounded to the nearest two decimal places; the same shall apply hereinafter in the calculation of the voting rights exercise ratio unless otherwise specified).
-If the voting rights exercise ratio is similarly calculated, it would be approximately 79.21% for the 130th Ordinary General Meeting of Shareholders, and 86.51% for the 129th Ordinary General Meeting of Shareholders, and thus the maximum voting rights exercise ratio for the three most recent ordinary general meetings of shareholders of the Company is approximately 86.51%.
+- (Note 8) "Passive index management funds" are funds that aim to secure a return on par with market averages by managing the fund for the purpose of linking investment results with indices, such as stock price indices, which serve as benchmarks for the market of stocks and other investment assets. - (Note 9) Although the restricted shares of the Company granted to the directors of the Company as restricted stock compensation (the "Restricted Shares") cannot be tendered in the Tender Offer due to transfer restrictions attached thereto, at the meeting of the board of directors of the Company held on March 28, 2025, a resolution was adopted expressing an opinion in support of the Tender Offer, it is therefore expected that after the Tender Offer is completed, if a proposal regarding the Share Consolidation is made at the Extraordinary General Shareholders Meeting (as defined in "(4) Policy on Post-Tender Offer Organizational Restructuring, Etc. (Matters Relating to the Two-Step Acquisition) below), it is expected that the directors will vote in favor, and thus in determining the minimum number of shares to be purchased, the number of voting rights for the Restricted Shares held by directors is deducted (151,200 shares, Ownership Ratio: 0.14%). - (Note 10) According to the Annual Securities Report for the 132nd Fiscal Year submitted by the Company on June 26, 2025, the number of voting rights as of the record date for the 132nd Ordinary General Meeting of Shareholders held in June 2024 was 1,053,712 rights.
+However, according to the Extraordinary Report submitted on June 27, 2025, the average number of voting rights actually exercised for all proposals was 729,774 rights (figures are rounded to the nearest whole number), which corresponds to approximately 69.26% of the total number of voting rights (figures are rounded to the nearest two decimal places; the same shall apply hereinafter in the calculation of the voting rights exercise ratio unless otherwise specified).
+If the voting rights exercise ratio is similarly calculated, it would be approximately 85.38% for the 131st Ordinary General Meeting of Shareholders, 79.21% for the 130th Ordinary General Meeting of Shareholders, and 86.51% for the 129th Ordinary General Meeting of Shareholders, and thus the maximum voting rights exercise ratio for the three most recent ordinary general meetings of shareholders of the Company is approximately 85.38%.